Dynamic Graph Convolutional Networks Using the Tensor M-Product: Tensor Dynamic Graph Embedding

-Here, we present the results that establish the connection between the proposed TensorGCN and spectral convolution of tensors, in particular spectral filtering and approximation on dynamic graphs.
-This is analogous to the graph convolution based on spectral graph theory in the GNNs by~\citet{bruna2013}, \citet{defferrard2016}, and \citet{kipf2016}.
-All proofs are provided in Appendix~\ref{sec:proofs}.
+Here, we present the results that establish the connection between the proposed TM-GCN and spectral convolution of tensors, in particular spectral filtering and approximation on dynamic graphs.
+This is analogous to the graph convolution based on spectral graph theory in the GNNs by~\cite{bruna2013}, \cite{defferrard2016}, and \cite{kipf2016}.
+All proofs and additional details are provided in Section~\ref{sec:proofs} of the supplement.